santanupattanayak/santanupattanayak.github.io/_posts/2025-08-02-Alignment-and-Reinforcement-Learning-Human-Feedback-in-LLMs.md

 \end{align}
 $$

-From the above expression we can see that the **Optimal policy through Alignment** is a **scaled version of the SFT model policy** with the scaling being **proportional to the exponent of the reward**.
-Hence, the completion favored by alignment cannot be too unlikely under the SFT model.

 Coming back to the PPO loss, we use the partition function $$Z(x)$$ and subsequently the policy $$\pi^{*}$$ to get the modified PPO loss as below: